Monica-Vu/cs_knowledge/Lists/theory.md

 # Disadvantages
 * Addition and removal of elements except in the last positions are slow because the elements need to be shifted to accomdate the new or missing element
 * You may not be able to alter the size after intialization.
 In this case, you would need to make a new list and copy over the existing elements, which would take O(n) time.

-# Common Terminology
-**Subarray**: A range of contigious values within an array
-Example: given an array [2, 3, 6, 1, 5, 4], [3, 6, 1] is a subarray while [3, 1, 5] is not a subarray.

-**Subsequence:** A sequence that can be created by deleting some or no elements of a list without changing the order
-Example: given an array [2, 3, 6, 1, 5, 4], [3, 1, 5] is a subsequence but [3, 5, 1] is not a subsequence.

 # Time Complexity
 | Operation        | Big O   | Notes |